Sawkill mill: History

-Slavery and Timber Production in Dutch New York
+Slavery and timber production in Dutch New York

 The Dutch had a complicated view of slavery in the 1600s.
-Slavery may have always been part of Manhates, but the first record of slaves on the island was around 1625 or 1626, when the Company brought eleven men, including Paulo d’Angola, Simon Congo, Anthrony Portuguese, and John Francisco, and later three women from Angola to Manhates.
+Slavery may have always been part of Manhates, but the first record of slaves on the island was around 1625 or 1626, when the Company human trafficked eleven men, including Paulo d’Angola, Gracia d’Angola, Simon Congo, Anthony de Portuguese, Pieter San Tome, Manuel Minuit, Little Manuel, Big Manuel, Manuel Gerrit de Reus, Jan de Fort Orange, Jan Francisco, and later three women for human-breeding from Angola to Manhates.
 In 1635, the Company hired Jacob Stoffelsen to look after their “negroes”.
 The slaves also had Native Americans and “Spanish or Portuguese sailors” who were captured, making them a diverse group like the free people they lived with.
 Slaves had some rights, like owning property, getting married, having weapons, going to church, celebrating holidays, and following the same laws and rules as other colonists in New Netherland, but they were still not treated fairly.
 Men usually did hard work, like fixing infrastructure in New Amsterdam and cutting wood.

 The West India Company housed their slaves at the Saw-Kill's mouth as early as 1626, where they lived near a small creek and the Wiechquaesgecks Trail.
 The mill's main workers were the slaves at the Saw-Kill.
 They cut wood in the forests and used the mill to saw logs, which they put in the Saw-Kill.
 The logs floated down the stream and were shipped to New Amsterdam or the Netherlands.
 The Manatus Map of 1639 called the Saw-Kill “the quarter of the blacks, the company’s slaves.”
 The slaves’ work at the Saw-Kill and other places on Manhates helped build New Amsterdam.